- Suitable for face, body & hair

 Olive oil, water, caustic soda, pine tar

-6 out of 10 people would recommend this product13/11/2018, By RosieNice soapThe soap works really well on my sensitive skin but it stinks so bad that it stank out my whole house.
+7 out of 11 people would recommend this product06/02/2019, By HannaVery strong smell but does a good job13/11/2018, By RosieNice soapThe soap works really well on my sensitive skin but it stinks so bad that it stank out my whole house.
 Had to throw it away after one use.23/10/2018, By KarenThe soap works really well on my sensitive skin but it stinks so bad that it stank out my whole house.
 Had to throw it away after one use.19/06/2018, By CherylI suffer from a pregnancy rash called PUPPPS/PEP and I had read several blogs that spoke about pine tar soap assisting in relieving the itch.
 I'm not a fan of the smell but would rather deal with that than an itch that is unbearable.
 This is truly is an amazing product to relieve the itch.14/06/2018, By SamGreat soap09/04/2018, By EmiIf you enjoy the smell of Camping then this soap is for you but it is definitely messy, has a very strong tar smell and it gives off a gell like residue causing the soap bar to not last very long.
 Definitely not worth the priceI use this soap as a shampoo for psoriasis.
 It works really well, it is immediately soothing.
 I don't mind the smell, I enjoy it actually.
 This works better than apple cider vinegar, tea tree, rosemary and neem oil on my scalp – my other go to treatments.05/03/2018, By MichelleI actually really like this product.
 I don't mind the smell, which is similar to an old campfire smell.
 I use it for a dry and itchy scalp, which needs continual treatment or it gets pretty unmanageable.
 I use a tea tree oil rinse, apple cider vinegarSoap should be used as bath oil.
 Same smell as Pinetarsol products, good for itchy skin but very messy.
 One bar of soap lasts for 1 week.18/08/2017, By Sta-softVery happy to receive my order and tried the Pine Tar soap.
 It's smell is almost like 'Pinetarsol' products I use from Australia (more expensive).
 However, Pure Simple Castile Pine Tar soap bought from FTN is a extremely messy soap.
 1 Bar of soap lasts me a week!
 It prevents me from itching and scratching, provided I use with other emollients.
 Maybe a better idea would be if the pinetar Castile soap would be better used as a bath oil rather than in a soap form?10/08/2017, By MarelieI bought this soap because it promised quite a few things my skin needs in its description - it sounded gentle and like it would smell like a pine forest.
 However, upon receiving it, I got a blinding headache from the smell... it really is horrible.
 I still thought that maybe I should just give it a chance and at the very least wet it.
 Nope, it stinks even worse and the soap makes the running water look dirty (which makes me wonder if it would stain a really light skintone?)
 Anyhow, I had to get rid of it without ever using it.
 I just cannot stand that smell...02/08/2017, By DisappointedI bought this product based on the information in the description.
 After doing some research myself, I discovered that some pine tar products contain creosote, which is potentially carcinogenic.
 The smell of the product is awful too.28/07/2017, By GillianI enjoy Pure Simple soaps as they foam well and are well priced but this soap smell of Pine Tar it just not for me, it is a very strong over powering smell, it reminded me of a burnt forest sadly.

 Faithful to Nature is an online retail store, specialising in a wide selection of natural supplements, vitamins, superfoods and health-related products.
 Our green team is all about helping you unlock your full potential to live a healthy life; however we are not medical professionals.
 Please do consult your health care practitioner when seeking medical advice.
 Some products may be manufactured in a factory that also produce gluten, nuts and dairy products.